-5.2.1 Department of radio regulations and international co-ordination
+5.2.1 Department of Radio Regulations and International Co-ordination

-5.2.1.1 This Department contributes to the representation of the country abroad in all issues concerning utilisation of the radio frequency spectrum, including the co-ordination with the neighbouring countries and ITU Radiocommunication Sector activities.
+A) This department contributes to the representation of the country abroad in all issues concerning utilisation of the radio frequency spectrum, including the co-ordination with the neighbouring countries and ITU Radiocommunication Sector activities.

 International representation, notably in the ITU Conferences and Study Groups, should evidently be ensured.
 As mentioned earlier, a single national position should be presented at such occasions, and the Agency should co-ordinate preparations of such a common position nation-wide.
-This usually requires wide consultations among all those interested and technical research.
-To fulfil that task, the Agency may request assistance from external consultants and specialised advisors.
+This usually requires wide consultations among all those interested and a research work.
+To fulfil that task, the Agency may request assistance of external consultants and specialised advisors.